-The plan was simple enough: take an 11-hour minibus north to Luang Namtha to do some trekking in one of Laos’ National Protected Areas.
-I’d leave behind the TripAdvisor-screwed scene at Luang Prabang and spend some time trekking in the jungle.
+The plan was simple enough: take an 11-hour minibus north to Luang Namtha to do some jungle trekking in Luang Nam Tha National Protected Area in Laos.
+I’d leave behind the Tripadvisor-screwed scene at Luang Prabang and spend some time trekking in the jungle.
 Few things in this world are as pleasant as walking beneath a green canopy in Southeast Asia — especially in a somewhat remote area.
 After an hour or two in the bush, you forget all about all the insects drowning silently in a river of sweat on your neck.
 The jungle graciously provides a beautiful reference point.
 Petty problems from the civilized world just don’t last long when snakes, carnivorous plants, and leftover landmines could be vying for your attention.

 But the problem with enjoying remote areas is getting to them in the first place.

 India, South America, Indonesia — I’ve had some hellish buses over the years.
-In fact, the old ‘backpacker had a bad bus experience’ is so cliché I grimace to even add another one to the interwebs.
+In fact, the old “backpacking traveler had a bad bus experience” is so cliché I grimace to even add another one to the interwebs.
 But this one deserves at least a mention for the sheer gruesome factor alone.

 By this time, I was sticking to the side of the bus like Spiderman; wide eyes looking around for an escape route.
 The mother reclaimed seat real estate as quickly as I gave it up.
-It was clear I was losing this battle.
+I was clearly in a losing battle.
 I opened my window and put my face outside, so desperate to protect my brain I’d let the little monster do what he wanted with the rest of my torso.
-It was about then that the man in front of me made an impressive sinus-clearing sound and spat out of the window; his production immediately blew back into my face.
+It was about then that the man in front of me made an impressive sinus-clearing sound and spat out of the window; some of his grand production immediately blew back into my face.